-THE CONSTITUTION OF THE NIPISSING DISTRICT SOCCER CLUB
+THE CONSTITUTION AND BY-LAW OF THE NIPISSING DISTRICT SOCCER CLUB

 Article 1: NAME

 The Name of this club shall be the Nipissing District Soccer Club, hereinafter referred to as the Club or NDSC.
-The headquarters of the Club shall be located within the District Boundaries of the Soccer North Eastern Ontario District Association, hereinafter referred to as the District Association or Soccer North Eastern Ontario.
+The headquarters of the Club shall be located within the District Boundaries of the The Greater North Soccer District Association, hereinafter referred to as the District Association or The Greater North Soccer .

 Article 2: OBJECTIVES